mozilla/fx-private-relay/docs/translations.md

 Some browser extensions allow changing `Accept-Language`.
 This can be useful for testing translations on the Relay front end.
 Extensions are [disabled on some websites][] due to security concerns.
-These websites include Firefox Accounts and the Subscription Platform.
+These websites include Accounts and the Subscription Platform.
 Do not use language-switcher extensions when testing user flows for buying subscriptions.

 [`Accept-Language` header]: https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Accept-Language
 [intl.properties]: https://pontoon.mozilla.org/es-ES/firefox/toolkit/chrome/global/intl.properties/?string=81017